 A single endpoint requires multiple connections.
 Connections might be established or reused due to the connection pooling of the HTTP client infrastructure.
 By default, a single SQS client has a connection limit of 50 connections.
 When more than 50 connections are used, the endpoint connections will get queued up, and performance might decrease.

 It is possible to set the

-ConnectionLimit property on the client programatically by overriding the client or set the
+ConnectionLimit property on the client programmatically by overriding the SQS client or the SNS client as needed, or by setting the